+- ECE 407 Introduction to Computer Networks with Laboratory

+- ECE 408 Introduction to Computer Networks

+- ECE 443 Introduction to Computer Security

 - ECE 504 Wireless Communication System Design

 - ECE 508 Video Communications

 - ECE 511 Analysis of Random Signals

 - ECE 513 Communication Engineering Fundamentals

 - ECE 514 Digital Communication Principles

 - ECE 515 Modern Digital Communications

-- ECE 519 Coding for Reliable Communications
+- ECE 519 Coding for Reliable CommunicationsECE 541 Performance Evaluation of Computer

+- Networks

+- ECE 542 Design and Optimization of Computer Networks

 - ECE 543 Computer Network Security

 - ECE 544 Wireless and Mobile Networks

+- ECE 545 Advanced Computer Networks

 - ECE 546 Wireless Network Security

+- ECE 547 Wireless Networks Performance Analysis

 - ECE 570 Fiber Optic Communication Systems

 - ECE 584 VLSI Architectures for Signal Processing and Communications

 - CS 455 Data Communications

 - CS 544 Computer Networks II: Network Services

-Master of Science in Computer Engineering and Electrical Engineering dual degree 30 credit hours Thesis option
+Master of Science in Computer Engineering and Electrical Engineering

+Dual Degree, 45 credit hours Thesis Option

-The purpose of the Master of Science in Computer Engineering and Electrical Engineering (M.S.CP.E./E.E.) is to prepare students for advanced study and/or research, or for industry in the field of both computer and electrical engineering.
+The purpose of the Master of Science in Computer Engineering and Electrical Enginering (M.S.CP.E/E.E.) is to prepare students for advanced study and/or research, or for industry in the fields of both computer and electrical engineering.
 The M.S.CP.E./E.E. program provides for a strong foundation in all aspects of the design and development of computer systems, and also offers several areas of study within electrical engineering.
 There is also an option to pursue thesis research under the guidance of a faculty advisor.

 There is a growing need for engineers with a strong educational background in both computer engineering and electrical engineering.
-In the M.S.CP.E./E.E. program students will be introduced to topics important to the computer engineering field such as computer hardware design, computer networks and software engineering, as well as topics in electrical engineering such as communications and signal processing, electronics and electromagnetics, and power and control systems.
+In the M.S.CP.E./E.E. program, students will be introduced to topics important to the computer engineering field, such as computer hardware design, computer networks, and software engineering, as well as topics in electrical engineering, such as communications and signal processing, electronics and electromagnetics, and power and control systems.
 The program of study includes a minimum of 45 credit hours of acceptable graduate coursework in both computer engineering and electrical engineering.
 M.S.CP.E./E.E. degree requirements are described in the section below.
 Requirements for the M.S.CP.E./E.E. fully satisfy the existing requirements for an M.S. in Computer Engineering and an M.S. in Electrical Engineering.
-The program is normally completed in four semesters of full-time study.
+The program is usually completed in four semesters of full-time study.

-Admission requirements for the CPE/EE are the same as those for admission to the Master of Science in Computer Engineering or electrical engineering.
-Students whose accredited B.S. degree is not in computer and/or electrical engineering may pursue the CPE/EE degree, provided that they have an adequate background and can demonstrate proficiency in the material contained in the following undergraduate courses: ECE 211 and ECE 213 (Circuit Analysis I and II), ECE 218 (Digital Systems), ECE 242 or CS 350 (Digital Computers and Computing), ECE 311 (Engineering Electronics), CS 201 (i.e., CS 115 and CS 116 combined, Object Oriented Programming III), CS 401 (Introduction to Advanced Studies in CS), and MATH 252 (Introduction to Differential Equations).
+Admission requirements for the M.S.CP.E/E.E. are the same as those for admission to the Master of Science in Computer Engineering or Electrical Engineering.
+Students whose accredited B.S. degree is not in computer and/or electrical engineering may pursue the CPE/EE degree provided that they demonstrate proficiency in the material contained in the following undegraduate courses: ECE 211 and ECE 213 (Circuit Analysis I and II), ECE 218 (Digital Systems), ECE 242 or CS 350 (Digital Computers and Computing), ECE 307 (Electrodynamics), ECE 308 (Signals and Systems), ECE 311 (Engineering Electronics), CS 201 (i.e., CS 115 and CS 116 combined, Object Oriented Programming I-II), CS 401 (Introduction to Advanced Studies in CS), MATH 251 (Multivariate and Vector Calculus), and MATH 252 (Introduction to Differential Equations).
 A student may demonstrate proficiency by successfully completing the courses or by demonstrating satisfactory performance in one or more special examinations administered by the department.

 The description of the CPE areas of concentration is in the Master of Science in Computer Engineering section.
-A description of the EE areas of concentration is in the Master of Science in Electrical Engineering section.
+A description of the EE areas of concentration is in the Master of Science in Eletrical Engineering section.

 In addition to all university requirements for a Master of Science degree, the M.S.CP.E./E.E. degree has the following requirements: